CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ### 5.2 Task 3.B: Setting Up a Stateful Firewall

 Now we are ready to set up firewall rules based on connections.
-In the following example, the"-m conntrack"option indicates that we are using theconntrackmodule, which is a very important mod- ule foriptables; it tracks connections, andiptablesreplies on the tracking information to build stateful firewalls.
-The--ctsate ESTABLISHED,RELATEDindicates that whether a packet belongs to anESTABLISHEDorRELATEDconnection.
+In the following example, the"-m conntrack"option indicates that we are using the conntrack module, which is a very important mod- ule foriptables; it tracks connections, and iptables replies on the tracking information to build stateful firewalls.
+The--ctsate ESTABLISHED,RELATED indicates that whether a packet belongs to an ESTABLISHED or RELATED connection.
 The rule allows TCP packets belonging to an existing connection to pass through.

 iptables -A FORWARD -p tcp -m conntrack \